XamkGamelab/ARmageddon/README.md

 ### TEST

   -Contains the basic structure you need for testing/running a model

+  -testvideos folder contains videos that can be used to test the models

+  -If you want to test on an imageset, you can copy images from TRAINED_MODELS/[modelname]/data/ or IMAGESETS

   -*Copy* the contents in a local directory and run testing there!